Mom with baby (purple overlay)

 About the Summit

-The 2024 National Home Visiting Summit will be held in a hybrid format January 31 – February 2, 2024.
+The National Home Visiting Summit will be held in person from February 12 – 14, 2025.

-The National Home Visiting Summit is designed for state and federal administrative and legislative systems leaders, federal, state, and local policy advocates, researchers, program and practice leaders, direct service providers, parents/caregivers and philanthropic partners interested in information that supports and strengthens their role as decision-makers and change agents in the home visiting field.
+The Summit is designed for state and federal administrative and legislative systems leaders, federal, state, and local policy advocates, researchers, program and practice leaders, direct service providers, parents/caregivers and philanthropic partners interested in information that supports and strengthens their role as decision-makers and change agents in the home visiting field.
 Accordingly, each session is an important opportunity for speakers to engage leaders on the most pressing and innovative issues concerning the field today.
+The perspectives and practices of intersectional professionals and families are especially encouraged.

 Location